Embed your typeform

 To disable this, just toggle the switch to On.

-Once you’ve chosen your embed settings, you can grab the code by clicking Get the code.
-Simply paste this into your web page code to embed the typeform.
+Once you’ve chosen your embed settings, you can grab the code when you click the Start embedding button.
+Click Copy and simply paste this into your web page code to embed the typeform.

-Click on Full-page and you can see how your typeform will look, and grab the code from the panel beneath.
-There are no settings for full page embedding.
+Click on Full-page and you can see how your typeform will look, then click Start embedding for the code.
+There are no settings for full-page embedding, although you can disable question headers.
 Here’s an example.

-On the right you can see a preview of how your popup will appear.
+In the middle of your screen, you can see a preview of how your popup will appear.
+Click the Try me! button to see your popup in action.

 The Design menu lets you edit your Popup's appearance:

-You can then edit the Button text, Button Color, Font size, Border radius, Change button to text, and Hide progress bar and header.
+You can then edit the Button text, Button color, Font size, Corner rounding, Rounded corners, and Hide header.

 Type whatever text you want in the Button text field, up to 24 characters, to change what appears on the button: